nwgat/DirectStreamer/README.md

 DirectStreamer is a high-performance, containerized streaming solution designed for Android TV, focusing on direct-play playback with enhanced HDR/Dolby Vision support and automated deployment.

+why you say? many of the current options have horrible HDR compatablity issues

 ## ✨ Key Features

-*   **Direct Play Architecture:** Minimal overhead backend serving media files directly to the client.
+*   **Direct Play Architecture:** Minimalistic Player UI with backend serving media files directly to the client.
 *   **Miminalistic Interface**
     *   Only show a list of files sorted by latest
-    *   Minimalistic Player UI
     *   Direct Play Backend
 *   **Enhanced HDR & Dolby Vision:**
     *   Detect DoVi/HDR10 in media files and automaticly select correct decoder (bypasses amlogic)
     *   Disable Dovi 07.06 profiles and force them to HDR10